NASCAR: Keselowski dominates in playoff win at Richmond

 He even predicted he’d win at Richmond Raceway.

-His confidence was correct as Keselowski indeed won Saturday night at Richmond, the second playoff race, and advanced into the second next round.
+His confidence was justified as Keselowski dominated Saturday night at Richmond Raceway, leading 192 laps in the second playoff race and advancing into the next round.

+On a night when the only caution flags were scheduled by NASCAR, leading to plenty of green-flag pit stops that jumbled the leaderboard, Keselowski kept rising to the top.

+“I tell you, it’s a chess game and I got blinders on,” Keselowski said.
+“I don’t know what everybody is doing and who is where and who is on what strategy, but (crew chief) Jeremy Bullins, the whole 2 team, excellent performance.”

 Harvick, the title favorite, won last week’s opener to earn the automatic berth into the second round.
 Hamlin, derailed at his home track of Richmond by a speeding penalty, finished 12th but still advanced into the next round based on points.

 Keselowski was the only driver able to run with Harvick and Hamlin when racing resumed in May following a pause for the pandemic.
-He won three races, earned a contract extension at Team Penske and steadfastly maintained he should not be discounted in the title race.
+He won three earlier races, earned a contract extension at Team Penske and steadfastly maintained he should not be discounted in the title race.

-He didn’t do a celebratory burnout after making good on his Richmond prediction because that specific No. 2 Ford has now won twice this year and Keselowski wants it intact for the championship-deciding finale at Phoenix.
+He didn’t do a celebratory burnout after making good on his Richmond prediction because that specific No. 2 Ford has won twice in as many races this year and Keselowski wants it intact for the championship-deciding finale at Phoenix.

+That doesn’t mean he thinks he’s already locked up a berth in the title race.

-“I don’t want to look too far ahead, the next round is going to be really difficult, but still I am really pumped about this performance,” Keselowski said.
-“We’ve got to get (to the finale).
-The last few years I haven’t made it all the way.
-But if we can get to Phoenix, we’re going to be really good.”
+“We’ve got to get there,” he said.
+“The last two years I haven’t made it all the way, so we’ve got to get all the way there, but if we can get to Phoenix, we’re gonna be really good. … I don’t want to look too far ahead, the next round is going to be really difficult, but still I am really pumped about this performance.”

-Keselowski led a race-high 192 of the 400 laps and gave Team Penske a sweep of the day – Will Power won for the IndyCar arm of the organization earlier Saturday.
+Keselowski also gave Team Penske a sweep of the day – Will Power won for the IndyCar arm of the organization earlier Saturday.

 Harvick, Hamlin and Keselowski are the only drivers locked into the next round of the playoffs.
+Hamlin has six wins, but just ne in the last nine races, leading to frustration.

+“It just seemed like once the track rubbered up, we just weren’t any good,” he said.

 Headed into next Saturday night’s elimination race at Bristol Motor Speedway, William Byron, Cole Custer, Matt DiBenedetto and Ryan Blaney are below the cutoff line.